Music is a world within itself, with a language we all understand.

 Music is one of the strangest and most difficult human activities to quantify.
 Unlike many art forms, music is transient – one can visit the Art Institute of Chicago and see Grant Wood’s “American Gothic” over a period of decades, and the experience will be relatively unchanging, and relatively easily to describe.

 “Talking about music is like dancing about architecture.”

 This rather famous quote attributed to numerous individuals accurately depicts this issue.
 How can language accurately describe sound?
 It can’t – even the best metaphors used in music don’t adequately address what we hear.
 Perhaps the best musical metaphor was by the composer Robert Schumann, who described Beethoven’s Fourth Symphony as a “slender Greek maiden between two Nordic giants.”
-While this is effective in that it lets us know that we’re not in for the bombast/emotional upheavals of Beethoven’s Third and Fifth Symphonies, it still doesn’t describe what we hear.
+While effective in that it lets us know that we’re not in for the bombast/emotional upheavals of Beethoven’s Third and Fifth Symphonies, it still doesn’t describe what we hear.

 When I was an undergraduate, every other Friday on payday, my three closest friends and I would go and spend $10 each on used records.
 We’d get beer and listen, and after each side was completed we’d share our thoughts.
 It was always striking to me how we heard differently and how different our passions were for what we listened to.

 People will go to the mat in defending or slaying some music, yet when asked to describe why they might have these staunch opinions, they will find it next to impossible to go beyond phrases like “I like it” or “It’s got a good beat, I’ll give it a 96.”

 I have taught undergraduate music history, jazz history, and world music for thirty years.
 A great deal of the concentration in these courses is to try to get people to listen more deeply, and to then try to help them become coherent in describing this unique activity.

 How do we listen?